advik-student-dev/advik-student-dev/README.md

 🌱 I’m currently trying to learn C++ in my free time and know a bit of python.

-📫 How to reach me: My personal email is - advik.renton@gmail.com
+📫 How to reach me: My work email - adviks.work@outlook.com

-📖 I am a High School Sophomore
+📖 I am a College Freshman

 <!--
 **advik-student-dev/advik-student-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.